makerdao/mips/MIP41/MIP41c4-Subproposals/MIP41c4-SP39.md

 He has spent his entire professional career structuring cross-border transactions and fully understands “best practice” for the implementation of real-world transactions.
 He also knows, from having implemented transactions across more than 45 countries, what can be modified to address Maker’s constraints and objectives.

-In his work to date for Maker, he has amply demonstrated to the Maker community, other Core Units, and potential Maker customers that substantive experience, open and transparent communication, and a willingness to collaborate are the essential ingredients for a successful implementation of a real world asset strategy.
+In his work to date for Maker, he has amply demonstrated to the Maker community, other Core Units, and potential Maker customers that substantive experience, open and transparent communication, and a willingness to collaborate are the essential ingredients for a successful implementation of a real-world asset strategy.

 ### Core Unit ID